...

 Egg white proteins (4.2 g per egg):

-• Ovalbumin is the most abundant since it forms half of the egg white protein.
-It is responsible for the foaming action when the egg white is beaten and its coagulation when heated.
+- Ovalbumin is the most abundant since it forms half of the egg white protein.
+It is responsible for foaming when the egg white is beaten and its coagulation when heated.

-• Conalbumin represents 13 percent of protein in the egg white.
+- Conalbumin represents 13 percent of the protein in the egg white.

-• Ovomucoid is a hyperallergenic glucoprotein that is responsible for most egg allergies.
+- Ovomucoid is a hypoallergenic glycoprotein that is responsible for most egg allergies.

-• Globulins are present in small quantities but play an essential role by acting as enzymes.
-The most important is lysozyme with its antibacterial action.
+- Globulins are present in small quantities but play an essential role by acting as enzymes.
+The most important is lysozyme, which has an antibacterial action.

-• Avidin is a protein first identified in 1940 and is the least present in egg white.
-It has the property of interfering with the absorption of biotin, a B complex vitamin found in the yolk.
-Avidin is rendered inactive by heat when the egg is cooked.
+- Avidin is a protein first identified in 1940 and is the least present in egg whites.
+It interferes with the absorption of biotin, a B complex vitamin found in the yolk.
+When the egg is cooked, heat renders avidin inactive.

 Egg yolk proteins (3.1 g per egg):

-2. Promote healthy growth: Even though they are not essential, as is the case with any single food, eggs can contribute significantly to the nutritional needs of children and adolescents during periods of rapid growth.
+- Promote healthy growth: Although they are not essential, as is the case with any single food, eggs can significantly contribute to the nutritional needs of children and adolescents during periods of rapid growth.

-3. Easily digested: The egg’s proteins, fats, minerals, and vitamins are easily digested, and most are assimilated.
+- Easily digested: The egg’s proteins, fats, minerals, and vitamins are easily digested, and most are assimilated.
 The fats in the yolk are emulsified, thus facilitating their digestion.
-The exemption here is iron, which, like that in vegetable foods, requires vitamin C to facilitate its absorption.
+The exemption here is iron, which, like that in vegetable foods, requires vitamin C to promote absorption.

-4. Eggs do not produce uric acid: Eggs produce virtually no uric acid in the body, as opposed to other protein sources such as legumes, fish, or meat.
+- Eggs do not produce uric acid: Unlike other protein sources such as legumes, fish, or meat, eggs produce virtually no uric acid in the body.

-5. Culinary possibilities: Eggs (and their substitutes) are an ingredient in many culinary creations and other preparations due to their emulsifying, binding, and coagulating properties.
+- Culinary possibilities: Eggs (and their substitutes) are an ingredient in many culinary creations and other preparations due to their emulsifying, binding, and thickening properties.
 Additionally, eggs add nutritional value.

 Are Eggs Bad for The Liver?
 There is a widespread belief that eggs are harmful to the liver.
 This is not the case.
-The amino acids that compose their proteins and the vitamins that they provide are of great value to the hepatic gland.
+The amino acids that compose their proteins and the vitamins they provide greatly value the hepatic gland.

-Eggs in moderation are permitted in the diet of liver patients, taking care of the total fat intake.
-However, the yolk’s fats provoke an intense draining of the gall bladder, which is located just under the liver.
-This can produce digestive disorders, including colic, particularly in those suffering from gallstones.
+Eggs are permitted in the liver patients’ diet in moderation, taking care of the total fat intake.
+However, the yolk’s fats provoke an intense draining of the gall bladder, located just under the liver.
+This can produce digestive disorders, including colic, particularly in gallstone patients.

-• Allergies: Ovomucoid, a protein in egg white, is the genesis of most of the numerous cases of egg allergy found in children and adults.
+- Allergies: Ovomucoid, a protein in egg white, is the genesis of most cases of egg allergy found in children and adults.
 Yolk proteins can also produce allergies.
 It is calculated that one-third of food allergies in children can be traced to eggs.
 Egg allergies manifest the following primary symptoms

 – cutaneous: skin rashes, eczema, dermatitis, and atopic manifestations;